Best Greenstone Jewellery Designs Showcasing Maori Symbols And Meanings

 7. Heart Pendants Reflect Peaceful Affection

 Heart-shaped greenstone pendants show love, care, and close connections.
-Carvings mix beauty with cultural meaning.
+Carvings blend beauty with cultural meaning.
 Wearing a heart pendant brings significance into everyday life.

 Symbol of Affection

-- Honour loyalty, care, and respect within bonds
+- Honouring the loyalty and respect found within deep bonds

 Emotional Harmony

 Heart-shaped pendants encourage calm, balance, and reflection.
-Flowing forms inspire patience, awareness, and thoughtful interaction.
+Flowing forms foster patience, awareness, and thoughtful interaction.
 Wearing the pendant supports clarity in personal relationships and emotional well-being.

 Connection to Others

-Heart carvings show shared experiences and strong bonds.
+Heart carvings focus on shared experiences and strong bonds.
 Shapes represent unity, loyalty, and caring for relationships.
 Many designs connect traditional values with modern life.

 - Emphasises unity and loyalty